ClimateCompatibleGrowth/GeoH2/README.md

 ## Wildcards
 Wildcards specify the data used in the workflow.
 This workflow uses two wildcards: `country` (an ISO standard 2-letter abbreviation) and `weather_year` (a 4-digit year between 1940 and 2023 included in the ERA5 dataset).

-## Config file
+## Config file - to be modified by user

 High-level workflow settings are controlled in the config file: `config.yaml`.

 Multiple wildcard values are specified in the `scenario` section.
 These can be changed to match the `country` and `weather_year` you are analysing.

+The amount of years you want to check should be added into `years_to_check`.

+You can run for an ammonia or a hydrogen plant optimisation and you need to specify which one in `plant_type`.

+The frequency .... should be changed in `freq` to match the plant type that you'll be using.

-Renewable generators considered for hydrogen plant construction are included in the `generators` section.
+Renewable generators considered for plant construction are included in the `generators_dict` section.
+Currently, only Solar and Wind can be considered.

+Dependent on which generators you are using, you can change the `panel` value for Solar and the `turbine` value for Wind.

+In the `gen_capacity` section, you will find both `solar` and `wind`, which can be changed to match values that you are analysing.

+You will have to set the `solver` to the solver name that you are going to be using.
+You will also have to set whether a `water_limit` is `True` or `False`.

 In the `transport` section, `pipeline_construction` and `road_construction` can be switched from `True` to `False`, as needed.

+> [!NOTE]
- **Note:** `country` and `weather_year` can be a list of more than one, depending on how many countries and years you are analysing.
+> `country` and `weather_year` can be a list of more than one, depending on how many countries and years you are analysing.
+You must ensure all other files that are needed for each country run are where they should be.

 ## Rules

 Rules can be run multiple ways using Snakemake.
 Below, you will be able to run rules by entering the rule name or their output in the terminal.
 Snakemake will run all necessary rules and their corresponding scripts to create an output.
-While all rules are discussed here for completeness, **you do not need to enter each rule one-by-one and can simply enter the output you're interested in or one of the run all rules.** Rules are defined in the `Snakefile`.
+While all rules are discussed here for completeness, **you do not need to enter each rule one-by-one and can simply enter the output you're interested in or one of the run optimisation or mapping rules.** Rules are defined in the `Snakefile`.

-Snakemake requires a specification of the `number of cores to be used`; this can be up to 4.
+Snakemake requires a specification of the `NUMBER OF CORES TO BE USED`; this can be up to 4.

 ### Run time